FreskyZ/fine/docs/ipv6.md

 normally after you setup ipv6 on cloud server management page, it will automatically works, check

-- `ip -6 addr` for the configured ipv6 addresses, by the way don't be confused by those link local addresses
+- `ip -6 addr` for the configured ipv6 addresses, by the way don't be confused by link local addresses
-- `ping6`, `ping -6` or `curl -6` to ping something to confirm outbound traffic works
+- `ping -6` or `curl -6` to ping something to confirm outbound traffic works, e.g. ip.me, ipv6.baidu.com
-- start a web server listen to any address (`https.createServer(..).listen(443)`, `socket.bind(443)`, etc.), they should be listening any ipv6 address now and can be checked by `netstat -tulpn` showing `:::443` and access from other device will show ipv6 source address in request log
+- start a web server listen to unspecified address (`https.createServer(..).listen(443)`, `socket.bind(443)`, etc.), they should be listening unspecified ipv6 address now and can be checked by `netstat -tulpn` showing `:::443` and access from other machine will show ipv6 source address in request log
 - by the way, check `echo $SSH_CLIENT` for ssh connection info

 if not work, check